orodsem/trout/README.md

 Trout REST API Test
 ========================

-This is a test for Trout Co.
+This is a dummy project to create REST API with Symfony2 including Behat

 What's inside?
 --------------